CSCfi/csc-user-guide/docs/accounts/mfa.md

 ![Fill in the 6-digit Code from your MFA Client](images/small/mfa5.png 'Fill in the 6-digit Code from your MFA Client')

 ## Problems with MFA
 You can disable your MFA by contacting CSC Service Desk in servicedesk@csc.fi.
 Currently there is a process that requires you to prove your identity when removing the old MFA configuration, before activating the MFA again.
 You can have one TOTP client in use at any time.
-If you loose your client, please contact CSC Service Desk.
+If you loose or change your device, please contact CSC Service Desk.